vim-diesel/new-service/README.md

 - ArdanLabs conf/v3 package does all this for us.

-We kinda break this, since we use a .env file for the connection.
-But maybe we can still use the conf package to read the .env file.
+We kinda break this, since we use a .env file.
+But maybe we can still use the conf package to read the .env file, but I don't know how to also use the validation tags with that.

 ## Error handling